IBM/rainbow/README.md

 1. Open up the Xcode project for your iOS application.

-2. In the "Model" folder, create a file called `WatsonMLClientCredentials.json`.
+2. In the `Model` folder, create a file called `WatsonMLClientCredentials.json`.

 3. For the `cloudant` node, update the username and password with the service credentials you installed in `localdev-config.json` for your server.